volkszaehler/mbmd/README.md

 ![SDM630 in my test setup](img/SDM630-MODBUS.jpg)

-First, you should integrate the SDM630 into your fuse box.
+First, you should integrate the meter into your fuse box.
 Please ask a professional to do this for you - I don't want you to hurt yourself!
-Refer to the SDM630 installation manual on how to do this.
+Refer to the meter installation manual on how to do this.
 You need to set the MODBUS communication parameters to ``9600 8N1``.
-After this you need to connect the USB adaptor to the SDM630.
+After this you need to connect the USB adaptor to the meter.
 This is how I did the wiring:

 ![USB-SDM630 wiring](img/wiring.jpg)